Asterix (horse): Background

 Asterix was bred by Sir Owen Glenn's Go Bloodstock, and he was bought for NZ$450,000 at the 2020 New Zealand Bloodstock Ready to Run Sale by bloodstock agent Bruce Perry.
 Asterix races in the colours of the Kelt family, which had previously been carried to Derby victory by Popsy in 1993.
-Former New Zealand international cricketer Mark Greatbatch also shares in the ownership.
+Former New Zealand international cricketer Mark Greatbatch also shared in the ownership.

 Racing career

-Asterix is trained by Lance O'Sullivan and Andrew Scott, who also won the 2021 New Zealand Derby with Rocket Spade.
-Asterix made his debut less than two months before his Derby triumph, finishing sixth in a 1400-metre race at Matamata on January 12.
+Asterix was trained during his New Zealand career by Lance O'Sullivan and Andrew Scott, who also won the 2021 New Zealand Derby with Rocket Spade.
+Asterix made his debut less than two months before his Derby triumph, finishing sixth in a 1400-metre race at Matamata on 12 January 2022.
 An eighth placing followed at Te Rapa on February 2, before Asterix stepped up to 2100 metres and recorded a maiden victory at Tauranga on February 16.

-The Derby was only two weeks after that victory and represented a massive rise in class, with Asterix among the outsiders at 45-to-one.
-But he produced a powerful performance, swooping forward from last to lodge his bid at the top of the home straight and sprinting clear for a comfortable victory over hot favourite La Crique.
+The 2022 New Zealand Derby was only two weeks after that victory and represented a massive rise in class, with Asterix among the outsiders at 45-to-one.
+But, ridden by Johnathan Parkes, he produced a powerful performance swooping from last to lodge his bid at the top of the home straight and sprinting clear for a comfortable victory over hot favourite La Crique.

-On 17 February 2024, ridden by Lynsey Satherley, Asterix won the Group 2 Avondale Cup over 2400m from Dionysus and Good Oil.
+In his next eight races after the Derby he had one win (a 1600m at Tauranga), a 3rd and a 4th.
+However, on 17 February 2024 ridden by Lynsey Satherley, Asterix returned to form by winning the Group 2 Avondale Cup over 2400m from Dionysus and Good Oil.

+In 2025 he transferred to the stables of Chris Waller.
+He had eight Australian starts before he achieved a win in the $300,000 The Beauford, a listed race over 2300m at Newcastle on 15 November 2025 with Jason Collett aboard.

+In April 2026 Asterix won the $250,000 Group 3 Japan Racing Association Plate over 2000m at Randwick.
+He followed this up the following month with a win in the $300,000 Gosford Gold Cup, a listed race over 2100m.
+He was ridden in both races by Jason Collett.

+In June 2026 Asterix won the Group 3 Tattersall's Cup over 2400m at Eagle Farm ridden by Tim Clark.